TYPES OF VERTEBRAE. first of all what a vertebrae? these are animals with a backbone or internal skeletal system.

 THE FUNCTIONS OF THE SACRAL VERTEBRAE

 i.
-The sacral vertebral bones are joined to the pelvic girdles to provide support, and strength
+The sacral vertebral bones are joined to the pelvic girdles to provide support and strength

 THE CAUDAL VERTEBRAE

 The caudal vertebral bones are found in the region of some vertebrates.
 They decrease in size from the sacrum backwards.
 In man, they are four in number.
-They are fused together to form a structure called coccyx which does not project from the body.
+They are fused to form a structure called coccyx which does not project from the body.

 CHARACTERISTICS OF CAUDAL VERTEBRAE